 Based on the success of the pilot, the MDIC program activities and operations are transitioning into a permanent program, titled the Case for Quality Voluntary Improvement Program (CfQVIP).
 The FDA and MDIC collaborated to establish a charter and a governance committee for CfQVIP in anticipation of transitioning to a permanent program.

-The FDA is currently in the process of developing a complementary permanent program to engage with CfQVIP.
-This FDA program will be based on the lessons learned from the FDA engagement with the Voluntary Medical Device Manufacturing and Product Quality Pilot Program.
+The FDA is currently in the process of developing a complementary policy, as outlined in the draft guidance issued on [date], for engaging with CfQVIP.
+This FDA policy, when finalized, will be based on the lessons learned from the FDA engagement with the Voluntary Medical Device Manufacturing and Product Quality Pilot Program.

 Resources and Information from MDIC